-- 3.10 ROAD LOCATION - .11 Always use available soil surveys, topographic maps, and aerial photographs to achieve the most practical road location with the best possible grade. - .12 As a general practice, confined terrain or natural drainage areas requiring an SMZ should not be used for road locations or traffic areas. - .13 All attempts should be made to stabilize or reconstruct existing roads where significant erosion problems exist.
-Stabilize, and retire roads where repair is impractical. - .14 Minimize the number of stream crossings. - .15 Cross streams at straight sections and at right angles. - .16 Locate roads on the best available sites, avoiding excessive slope. - .17 Upgrade an existing woods road only if it has been determined that the existing right-of-way (ROW) is properly located.
+3.10 ROAD LOCATION

+- .11 Use available soil surveys, topographic maps, and aerial photographs to achieve the most practical road location with the best possible grade. - .12 As a general practice, an SMZ should not be used for road locations or traffic areas. - .13 Attempts should be made to stabilize or reconstruct existing roads where significant erosion problems exist.
+Stabilize, and retire roads where repair is impractical. - .14 Avoid or minimize the number of stream crossings. - .15 Cross streams at straight sections and at right angles. - .16 Locate roads on the best available sites, avoiding excessive slope. - .17 Upgrade an existing woods road only if it has been determined that the existing right of way (ROW) is properly located.

+.18 Locate roads far enough outside the SMZ to prevent encroachment and to protect its integrity.

+3.20 CONSTRUCTION

-- .18 Locate roads far enough outside the SMZ to prevent encroachment and to protect its integrity. - 3.20 CONSTRUCTION - .21 Right-of-way timber salvage should closely follow the right-of-way clearing. - .22 Use the minimum road design sufficient to carry anticipated traffic loads with reasonable safety and with minimum environmental impact. - .23 Balance cuts and fills so that the excavated material will be deposited in the roadway fill sections and thereby minimize the need for borrow pits. - .24 To minimize erosion, cut and fill slopes should be designed at the normal angle of repose or less. - .25 Seeding, mulching, or other stabilizing means should be used wherever necessary to mitigate the potential for erosion. - .26 Plan and construct erosion control structures to minimize the adverse effects of rain during any construction phase. - .27 Once construction begins, all phases of that construction should be completed in a timely manner.
+- .21 Right-of-way timber salvage should closely follow the right-of-way clearing. - .22 Use the minimum road design sufficient to carry anticipated traffic loads with reasonable safety and with minimum environmental impact. - .23 Balance cuts and fills so that the excavated material will be deposited in the roadway fill sections and thereby minimize the need for borrow pits. - .24 To minimize erosion, cut-and-fill slopes should be designed at the normal angle of repose or less. - .25 Seeding, mulching, or other stabilizing means should be used wherever necessary to mitigate the potential for erosion. - .26 Plan and construct erosion control structures to minimize the adverse effects of rain during any construction phase. - .27 After construction begins, all phases of that construction should be completed in a timely manner.